flightaware/swift-tcl/README.md

 Create a new Tcl interpreter.
 You can create as many as you like.

-* `var result: Int = interp.eval(code: String)`
+* try interp.eval(code: String)`

-Evaluate Tcl code in the Tcl interpreter and return the interpreter result as an Int.
+Evaluate Tcl code in the Tcl interpreter.

-You can control whether or not errors resulting from invoking eval throw Swift errors by setting the *throwErrors* boolean to true.
-Otherwise Tcl errors are not thrown and it is up to the caller to examine the return code if they want to see if there was an error.
-It currently defaults to false.

-You can control whether or not errors are printed by manipulating the *printErrors* variable, which currently defaults to true and will include the traceback.
+You can control whether or not error are printed by manipulating the *printErrors* variable, which currently defaults to true and will include the traceback.

 * `var result: String = interp.result`